MATERIA is an impact-driven real estate investor & developer focussed on housing, schools and social infrastructure across Africa and the Arab world

 - Social Relevance: involvement and empowerment of local communities, use of local materials and workforce, enactment of sustainable practices and emphasis on public spaces.
 For more info see Responsibility

-MATERIA focuses on three asset classes which provides a well-diversified exposure to the development dynamics of each territory:
+MATERIA focuses on three investment strategies which provides a well-diversified exposure to the development dynamics of each territory:

-Materia Urban Housing Fund pioneering a holistic approach to build flexible residential communities at affordable prices:
+Materia Urban Housing Fund pioneers a holistic approach to build flexible residential communities at affordable prices:

 - Responsibility: social and political issue affecting millions of families calling for a novel solution